If you are living with your partner or considering moving in together, we strongly advise you to take some time to understand the implications.

 What are Committed Intimate Relationships & What Rights Do They Hold?

 Washington State recognizes Committed Intimate Relationships & Not Common-Law Marriage

 It is a common assumption that after living with an intimate partner for a long-time, you automatically end up in “common-law marriage”.
 You get all the economic and legal benefits of a marriage without the formal certificate and expensive party.
 Sounds great, right?

 Wrong.
 It's not so simple.
 Only a handful of states recognize common-law marriages, and Washington State is not one of them.

 While there is no common-law marriage in Washington State, unmarried couples living together for a significant period of time may become recognized as “committed intimate relationships”.
 These relationships were formerly known as “meretricious relationships and are often inaccurately referred to as common-law marriages.

 Committed intimate relationships, including both opposite-sex and same-sex couples, have property rights similar to those had by married couples in Washington State.
 It is essential for you to know and understand the implications of living with an intimate partner in the state of Washington so you can be well informed and plan accordingly.

-How does the court determine a Committed Intimate Relationship?
+How Does the Court Determine a Committed Intimate Relationship (CIR)?

 There is not a specific set of criteria or a distinct formula used to determine if a relationship constitutes a committed intimate relationship.
 The courts use a number of different factors when making this determination.
 Some of these factors (among others) may include: